-The main difference is that HTML email analysis tools don’t generate a preview for each email client, but indicate exact problems in your code and explain how to fix them.
-This means that you don’t need to go through every email client looking for possible issues — the tool already analyzed it for you and shared the results in a report.
+The main difference is that HTML email analysis tools don’t just generate a preview for each email client but indicate exact problems in your code and explain how to fix them.
+This means that you don’t need to go through every email client looking for possible issues — the tool has already analyzed it for you and shared the results in a report.

-The overall result of the check is displayed as the Market Support percentage — the level of HTML/CSS support across the popular email clients.
+The overall report score is displayed as Market Support percentage — the level of HTML/CSS support across popular email clients.

 - email clients that don’t support or just partially support it

-- links to code lines in your HTML template where the element was found (they lead to the HTML Source tab where you can see the entire HTML code)
+- links to code lines in your email’s HTML where the element/rule was found (redirects you to the HTML Source tab where you can see the entire email HTML code)

-- “show more” label that explains what’s wrong with each element and which versions of each email client are affected
+- “show more” label that reveals a section explaining what’s wrong and which versions of each email client show the error

-- Compose a message and send it to Mailtrap.
-You can do this via your app that supports SMTP authentication, an MTA, or any email sending tool using the Mailtrap email address for testing (available on Business, Premium, and Enterprise plans that start at $49 per month).
+- Compose an email and send it to Email Testing.
+You can do this via your app that supports SMTP authentication, an MTA, or any email sending tool using the Mailtrap email address for testing (available in Business, Premium, and Enterprise plans that start at $49.99 per month).

-- Open your message in the Mailtrap interface.
-There are three tabs related to the HTML test: HTML (shows HTML preview rendered in a web browser), HTML Source (shows the HTML code of your email), and HTML Check (provides the analysis of email client support).
+- In the Mailtrap dashboard, navigate to Email Testing-> Inboxes and find the email you sent.
+There are three tabs related to HTML code: HTML (shows the HTML preview rendered in a web browser), HTML Source (shows the HTML code of your email), and HTML Check.

 - Go to the HTML Check tab.
-Select email clients that are important for you or check the whole report and inspect all found errors.
-Click the line numbers to instantly view each HTML/CSS attribute that causes errors in your code.
-Use the line numbers references to fix your HTML template in your code editor.
+Select email clients and device types that are important for you, or check out the whole report and inspect all errors found.
+Click the line numbers to see the errors in the code and use that to fix them in your code editor.

-- Individual plan at $9.99 per month allows you to test 5,000 emails and lets you forward emails from Mailtrap to real email addresses.
+- The Individual plan at $9.99 per month includes 5,000 test emails and forwarding of emails from Mailtrap to whitelisted real recipients.

-- Team plan at $24.99 per month includes 15,000 test emails, allows you to invite 20 users to your account, and also to check Bcc’ed recipients.
+- The Team plan at $24.99 per month includes 15,000 test emails and allows you to invite 20 users to your account as well as to check detailed information about SMTP transactions and email headers, including bcc’ed recipients.